spack/spack-tutorial/tutorial_packaging.rst

 ---------------

 What if we want to allow users to take advantage of a package's optional features?

-This is where variants come in.
+You can add build-time options by adding a *variant* to the Spack package.

 Like many packages, mpileaks has features that can be added at build time.
-Specifically, ``mpileaks`` has build-time options to truncate stack traces.
+Specifically, ``mpileaks`` has an option for truncating stack traces.
 This option is used to reduce the noise of internal mpileaks library function calls in stack traces.

-From https://github.com/LLNL/mpileaks we know there are separate configure options for C and FORTRAN:
+From the output of the configure help above *and* the software's documentation page at https://github.com/LLNL/mpileaks, we know there are separate configure options for C and FORTRAN:

-- ``--with-stack-start-c``
+- ``--with-stack-start-c=<value>``
-- ``--with-stack-start-fortran``
+- ``--with-stack-start-fortran=<value>``

 These options take non-negative integer values representing the numbers of calls to shave off of the top of stack traces for each language.